mirzaakhi/UL-ECE-IoT-DDoS-Detection-Power-Consumption-RaspberryPi4/README.md

 ## Data dictionary

-Each CSV in `/data` contains two columns:
+Each CSV file contains two columns:

 - `time (s)` – Elapsed time in seconds aligned with the video timeline
 - `power (w)` – Instantaneous power (Watts) measured from the USB power meter